Muhammad-Saad-01/Photo-Publishing-Service/README.md

 ## Known issues
 - Spring Security with Thymeleaf integration
-  > properly will recreate the project with thymeleaf integration
+  > properly will recreate the project without thymeleaf integration

 - Spring Security forbidden authorization for some requests